How to Become an Actuary

 Becoming an Actuary is about more than crunching numbers.
 Instead, it’s about trying to tell the future in order to decrease the risk for individuals and companies by combining key concepts in mathematics, statistics, and finance, as well as elements of computer science.

 In fact, many students don’t earn their degree in actuarial science at all.
 Instead, they earn a degree in a field of mathematics and apply the lessons in a career as an actuary.
 Actuary online programs actually typically focus on other degree types, so the degree to become an actuary may more likely end up being a math, statistics, or finance degree.

 The Society of Actuaries says that actuaries are:

 That’s because they have to understand that the world is full of risk.
 As a result, actuaries evaluate the likelihood of a future event using numbers, not crystal balls and design creative ways to reduce the likelihood of undesirable events.

 Plus, because these undesirable events are unavoidable, actuaries look for ways to decrease the impact of these events when they do happen.
-Many entry-level actuaries start in a training mentorship program with other more experienced professionals.
+Many entry-level actuaries start in a training mentor program with other more experienced professionals.
 During this time, they may be encouraged to seek certifications, which typically lead to raises and bonuses.